fivetran/dbt_apple_search_ads/README.md

 ## Configuration

 By default, this package will look for your Apple Search Ads data in the `apple_search_ads` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
-If this is not where your Apple Search Ads data is, please add the following configuration to your
+If this is not where your Apple Search Ads data is, add the following configuration to your
 `dbt_project.yml` file:

 ```yml